A quick post with my recipe for “Analog Fassionola”, an old-school tiki ingredient that’s shrouded in some mystery.

 Originally, I shared my take on fassionola in a series of tweets, so the photography isn’t what we’d call… professional.
 Nonetheless, they get the point across.
 There’s been a lot of interest in it, so here we are.

 I chose analog as the descriptor because it doesn’t involve any heating or electricity.
-Tiki homesteaders in the 1700s could have made a couple of bowls and a crude strainer.
+Tiki homesteaders of the 1700s could have made it with some bowls and a crude strainer.

 As much as I wish I’d put this recipe in my Minimalist Tiki book, the third printing had already gone to the printers.
 Oh well… Next time.

 Before we get to the recipe, let me be clear.
 This recipe is not an exact science.
 It’s very loose, and I’m ok with that.
 Basically, what you’ll be doing is:

 - Making fruit salad